todbot/Mill-a-Week/README.md

 # Mill-a-Week
-weekly experiments with othermachine Othermill
+weekly experiments with othermachine Othermill by @todbot & @carlynorama

 ## Projects